aws-samples/aws-blockchain-node-runners/lib/scroll/README.md

 ## FAQ

-1. How to check the logs of the clients running on my sync node?
+1. How to check the logs of the clients running on my Scroll node?

    **Note:** In this tutorial we chose not to use SSH and use Session Manager instead.
 That allows you to log all sessions in AWS CloudTrail to see who logged into the server and when.
 If you receive an error similar to `SessionManagerPlugin is not found`, [install Session Manager plugin for AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)